Ronnie Edwards (footballer): Barnet

 Edwards joined Barnet at the age of nine, and progressed through the club's academy, captaining the under-18s.
 Aged sixteen, he made his senior debut when he captained a young Bees side in a Middlesex Senior Cup game against Staines Town on 17 December 2019.
-Four days later he made his league debut as a late substitute against Maidenhead United in December 2019.
-He made five appearances for the Bees in the 2019-20 season, before joining Peterborough United after a successful trial against Peterborough Sports in August 2020.
-He made his debut on 8 September 2020 in the EFL Trophy against Burton Albion.
+Four days later he made his league debut as a late substitute against Maidenhead United.
+He made five appearances for the Bees in the 2019–20 season.